NatasaMiric/pp3-tic-tac-toe/README.md

 ### Languages & Libraries

 Python - for building the game.

 JavaScript - generated from the python essential template built by Code Institute.

 HTML - generated from the python essential template built by Code Institute.

 The following Python libraries were used:

-  * random -  to randomize the choices for the computer,
+  * random -  to randomize the choices for the computer

-  * os -  to eliminate previous code on the terminal window making it clutter free and to improve UX.
+  * os -  to eliminate previous code on the terminal window making it clutter free and to improve UX

   ### Programs